Its-Anth0ny/YumXpress/README.md

 ## 🚀 Features

-- **Seamless Integration with Swiggy API**: Retrieve real-time restaurant data and menus.
+- **Seamless Integration with Swiggy API**: Retrieve real-time restaurant data and menus and get food recommendations using new AI feature.
 - **Responsive Design**: Beautifully crafted layouts using TailwindCSS that work on all devices.
 - **React Routing**: Smooth and intuitive navigation between pages.
 - **Redux Store**: Efficient state management for your cart and user data.